BigStinky11/STIR-Project/TFODCourse/README.md

 Hello :)
+\n
-This is my code
+This is my code.
-I'm not sure what else to put here but this is a work in progress
+I'm not sure what else to put here but this is a work in progress.